avutuan/Minesweeper/documentation/TimeLog.md

 # Project Time Log and Estimates for Maintenance

-Document for time log entires and estimants for Maintenance phase of Minesweeper project.
+Document for time log entires and estimates for Maintenance phase of Minesweeper project.

 ---